vctfence/scrapbee/AUTOMATION.md

         let title = localPath.replaceAll("\\", "/").split("/");
         title = title[title.length - 1]; // use file name as the default bookmark title

-        let icon = "";
-        let content;

-        const isHtml = /\.html?$/i.test(localPath);

-        // Gracefully capture HTML
-        if (isHtml) {
         // cmdAPI.scrapyard offers a more concise way to send messages to Scrapyard from iShell.
         // Method names are camel-case message suffixes with the "SCRAPYARD_" part omitted.
-            // There is no need to specify Scrapyard addon ID and the 'type' parameter. const page = await cmdAPI.scrapyard.packPage({
+        // There is no need to specify Scrapyard addon ID and the 'type' parameter. cmdAPI.scrapyard.addArchive({
+            title:   title,
             url:     localPath,
-                local: true
-            });

-            title = page.title || title;
-            icon = page.icon;
-            content = page.html;
-        }

-        // Just save content if HTML is already obtained.
-        // Otherwise, use the 'local' parameter to indicate that the local path needs to be captured. cmdAPI.scrapyard.addArchive({
-            title:   title,
-            url:     isHtml? "": localPath,
-            icon:    icon,
             path:    AT?.text,
-            content: content,
-            local:   !isHtml,
+            local:   true,
             select:  true
         });
     }